Videos to help you talk about depression/anxiety

 The fact is that symptoms of depression or anxiety can influence how you think, feel, act and communicate.
 Other family members (particularly children) can be confused with what they see and hear.
 In the case of young people, they may not understand what’s happening, and may make up their own reasons for your behaviour.

 Talking about mental illness as a family can help everyone make sense of what’s going on.
 In fact, research has proven that open family discussion bolsters family strength and also build a child's resilience to developing mental health problems of their own.

-For this reason, the COPMI national initiative have developed these 'Family Focus' videos (which are also available on DVD) to help you start the conversation about depression and anxiety with your child and family.
+For this reason, the COPMI national initiative have developed these 'Family Focus' videos to help you start the conversation about depression and anxiety with your child and family.